music by Andrea Daly

 Nathan is a recent graduate of Wright State’s Musical Theatre program.
 He enjoyed playing many parts during his time at WSU, his favorite being “Harold Hill” in The Music Man.
 He appeared at The Human Race last year in the ensemble of Sweeney Todd.
 Nathan has most recently worked with Ensemble Theatre Cincinnati (First Date) and Short North Stage (Spamalot!).

 Cody is thrilled to be joining the cast of Legendale.
 Cody is a senior BFA Musical Theater major at Wright State University.
-Past credits include: Chicago (M. sunshine), The Music Man, 9 to 5, Spring Awakening (Ernst), and Heathers: The Musical.
-“I would like to personally thank John, Andrea, Jeff, Kevin, Scott, and HTRC of this amazing opportunity.
+Past credits include: Chicago (M. Sunshine), The Music Man, 9 to 5, Spring Awakening (Ernst), and Heathers: The Musical.
+“I would like to personally thank John, Andrea, Jeff, Kevin, Scott, and HRTC for this amazing opportunity.
 I would also like to thank WSU for all the support and love that I have received over the past four years.
 And finally, my family that has supported me no matter what.”